 Click OK button to confirm.

-Once OK has been clicked, Artist Studio will calculate the correct mount system and set it as the active mount point.
+Once OK has been clicked, Artist Studio will calculate the correct mount system

 A complete model layout from the model to assemblies, assembly to solids, solid to shells, shell to faces, face to wires and so on can be viewed in Artist Studio.